“If you’re going through hell, keep going.” — Winston Churchill

 By Dawn Onley

-Gayle King, Oprah’s sidekick bestie, said something on her news show once that has stuck with me.
+But then I remember something Gayle King, Oprah’s sidekick bestie, said on her news show once that continues to stick with me.
 She said it’s important to keep everything in perspective; that the hard times and challenges we experience in life won’t last always.

 We all know this, yet still hearing it was life altering for me.
 Worriers know that worrying solves nothing and that things have a way of working out the way they are supposed to.
 Yet still we worry.